UPDATES: expanding the WTO intellectual property waiver for COVID-19

 That’s the general idea.
 Every part of it is debated.

-NEW: WHO’s African ‘hub-and-spokes’ vaccine technology set-up
+See also: WHO’s African ‘hub-and-spokes’ vaccine technology set-up

 Continue reading “8 reasons why countries disagree over a WTO intellectual property waiver”